umanit/life-page-bundle/README.md

 ### `SmtpMailerChecker`

-Using a mailer transport, and only if it's an instance of `SmtpTransport`, tries to execute a `NOOP` command on the SMTP server.
+Using a mailer transport, and only if it’s an instance of `SmtpTransport`, tries to execute a `NOOP` command on the SMTP server.

 #### Automatic configuration